Thousands of uses. Wood and its secrets

 Wooden bottles

 Companies around the world are looking for ways to replace plastic with biodegradable materials.
-Finland is leading the way in this eco-friendly approach, with projects that could revolutionise the industry in the future.
+Finland is leading the way in this eco-friendly approach, with projects that could revolutionize the industry in the future.

 Sulapac has developed a substance consisting of 88% wood waste and sugar cane.
-Currently, only small cosmetic bottles are being produced, but there are plans to replace PET plastic bottles used for water, among other things.
-In addition to packaging, tests are also being conducted on plastic cutlery, pens, combs, toothbrushes and phone cases, i.e. everyday items.
+Currently, only small bottles for cosmetics are being produced, but there are plans to replace the PET plastic bottles used, for example, for water.
+In addition to packaging, tests are also being conducted on plastic cutlery, pens, combs, toothbrushes, and phone cases, i.e., everyday items.

-Meanwhile, the Paptic brand is working on a wood fibre-based material that will replace plastic bags.
+Paptic, on the other hand, is working on a wood fiber-based material that will replace plastic bags.
 These bags, used for everyday shopping, are one of the causes of global environmental pollution.

 A global problem

-It is estimated that around ten million tonnes of plastic end up in the oceans every year.
+It is estimated that around ten million tons of plastic end up in the oceans every year.
 For many years, a huge island of waste has been floating in the Pacific Ocean – the so-called Great Pacific Garbage Patch may cover as much as 1.6 km2.
 It is the largest landfill on Earth.
-According to researchers, the world’s largest economies, including China, Japan, the USA, Korea and Taiwan, are responsible for this situation.
+According to researchers, the world’s largest economies, including China, Japan, the US, Korea, and Taiwan, are responsible for this situation.

 It is also worth looking at the other side of the coin.
 The use of synthetic materials also has its positive aspects.
-3D printers can now print almost anything, from everyday items to specialised parts used in medical equipment, prostheses and even firearms.
-On the occasion of the Summer Olympic Games in Tokyo, the British federation, in collaboration with two companies – the automotive company Lotus and the engineering company Hope Technology – printed a prototype bicycle for track cyclists.
-The Lotus x Hope HB.T. model was designed for maximum aerodynamic improvement, which is why, among other things, the fork was widened and ultra-light carbon fibre was used, which was expected to bring results in the form of medals.
-Ultimately, the British team brought home seven medals (three gold, three silver and two bronze) from the velodrome in Izu, becoming the most successful team.
+3D printers can now print almost anything, from everyday items to specialized parts used in medical equipment, prosthetics, and even firearms.
+On the occasion of the Summer Olympics in Tokyo, the British federation, in collaboration with two companies – the automotive company Lotus and the engineering company Hope Technology – printed a prototype bicycle for track cyclists.
+The Lotus x Hope HB.T. model was designed for maximum aerodynamic improvement, which is why the fork was widened, and ultra-lightweight carbon fiber was used.
+Ultimately, the British team brought home seven medals (three gold, three silver, and two bronze) from the velodrome in Izu, becoming the most successful team.

-One way to solve the problems associated with excessive plastic use is to use wood and wood-based materials more often in the manufacture of various products in industry and house construction.
-Of course, this should not be taken to extremes, as trees need several decades to become suitable for felling, and their mass felling will also have negative consequences for future generations.
+One way to solve the problems of excessive plastic use is to increase the reliance on wood and wood-based materials more often in the manufacture of various products in industry and in household construction.
+Of course, this should not be taken to extremes, as trees need several decades to be ready for felling, and their mass felling will also have negative consequences for future generations.

-At Łukasiewicz – PIT, we design development strategies for the forestry and wood sector, mainly at the macro- and mesoeconomic levels.
-The interdisciplinary nature of our research means that it fits in with such socio-economic development concepts as: sustainable economy, circular/zero-waste economy, green/low-carbon economy, and especially bioeconomy.
-Details can be found here.
+At Łukasiewicz – PIT, we design development strategies for the forestry and wood sector, mainly at the macro- and meso-economic level.
+The interdisciplinary nature of the research means that it fits in with such socio-economic development concepts as: sustainable economy, circular/zero-waste economy, green/low-carbon economy, and especially bioeconomy.
+Details are available here.